AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/create-user.md

 ---
 # Add a user

-1. Click on your company's name in the upper-right corner and select **[!UICONTROL Invite User]** from the dropdown.
+1. Click your company's name in the upper-right corner and select **[!UICONTROL Invite User]** from the dropdown.
 1. Enter the user's name and email.
 1. Set the user's **[!UICONTROL general permission level]**: `Admin`, `Standard`, or `Read Only`.
 1. Indicate if this new user should also be accountable for **[!UICONTROL billing]** or **[!UICONTROL technical]** issues by checking the appropriate boxes.